soccershoe/JustAnotherAdmin/_posts/2020-02-14-SelfServiceFileServer.md

 If data sets change or teams need capabilities beyond the _Team_ level, then they get migrated to a _Full Service_ SMB share.
 Because the _Team_ quotas are set in stone and we want this to be a "self-service" service, we need hard rules.
 But tiering this seemed obvious to me to decrease the random file share asks.

+_fyi_ ::  Before you get all the way through this, I do use a third party tool to facilitate adding users to groups.
+But that can be automated away using native powershell.
+GroupID has a couple of nice features going for it though.
+GroupID by [Imanami](https://www.imanami.com/)

+_also fyi_ These scripts and steps are not a copy/paste to your setup.
+You'll need to go in and modify for your understanding and your environment.
+This is more of a framework for a deployment in your environment.

 ### Building out the Details ###

 ***Problem Statement***